Skip to main content

 my kids love polos when traveling to keep carseats & seatbelts from rubbing necks!

-August in central Iowa is usually pretty hot.
-Check the weather forecast of course, but I would recommend dressing your kids and yourselves in clothes you can be cool and comfortable in all day walking around, like shorts and t-shirts, baby rompers, casual summer dresses (with shorts under if you're planning on doing rides and slides!), sneakers or comfortable sandals, hats, and plenty of sunscreen.
+August in central Iowa is usually pretty hot so my main tip is to dress for the weather, whatever that looks like for you!
+Check the weather forecast of course, but I would recommend dressing your kids and yourselves in clothes you can be cool and comfortable in all day walking around, like shorts and t-shirts or a tank top, baby rompers, casual summer dresses (with shorts under if you're planning on doing rides and slides!), sneakers or comfortable sandals, hats, and plenty of sunscreen.
 You may also want to bring swimwear or fast drying clothing if you want to check out the splashpad area.
-And one of my favorite kid travel strategies is to dress them in polo shirts when travelling to prevent carseats and seatbelts from rubbing on necks!
+And one of my favorite kid travel strategies is to dress them in polo shirts or other shirts/dresses with collars when travelling to prevent carseats and seatbelts from rubbing on necks!

 What to bring to the Iowa State Fair with Kids: